How to Troubleshoot and Fix Black Lines on Your Monitor?

 Basic Troubleshooting

-Distinguish if the Issue Is with the Monitor or System
+Distinguish if the Issue Is with the Monitor or the System

-Another way to diagnose the problem is to connect the monitor to a different system.
-Additionally, you could boot the system using a bootable USB drive with another OS to check if the lines disappear.
+Another way to diagnose the issue is to connect the monitor to a different computer.
+You could also use a bootable USB drive with a different operating system—if the lines are gone, it’s likely your system software that’s causing problems.

 Monitor-Specific Solutions